 An estate executor or attorney typically initiates probate.
 A probate court verifies the will, enables an executor to distribute the estate to the rightful beneficiaries, and pays any taxes owed.

-In the absence of a will, an administrative proceeding is held to decide how the estate will be split.
+Without a will, an administrative proceeding is held to decide how the estate will be split.
 The court will appoint an administrator for the estate, distributing the property following the probate judge’s orders.

 Steps Involved in the Probate Process